In this article, we are going to examine a vision which is commonly referred to as The 70 Weeks of Daniel.

 Studies have shown that The-Son-of-Man’s triumphal entry into Jerusalem…

-…and His crucifixion occurred as predicted, 483 years after the issuing of the edict by king Artaxerxes.
+…and He was “cut off” as predicted, 483 years after the issuing of the edict by king Artaxerxes.

 And with the Master’s crucifixion…